 - 2.1 The school is under a duty to safeguard and promote the welfare and health and safety of all children and young people in the school.
-Its main obligations in this regard are set out in Part 3 of the Education (Independent School Standards) Regulations 2014 and in Keeping Children Safe in Education (September 2016, as amended) and associated Department for Education guidance).
+Its main obligations in this regard are set out in Part 3 of the Education (Independent School Standards) Regulations 2014 and in Keeping Children Safe in Education (September 2016, as amended) and associated Department for Education guidance.
 The school's duties include (a) supporting children's physical and mental health and emotional well-being; (b) protecting children from harm and neglect; (c) ensuring that all forms of corporal punishment are prohibited; (d) encouraging children to contribute positively to society; (e) providing a safe and healthy environment; (f) improving the provision for disabled children; and (g) managing welfare concerns effectively. - 2.2 The school is also under a duty to look after the health and safety of its staff, parents and visitors.
-Its main obligations in this regard are set out in the Health and Safety at Work Act 1974 and associated statutory instruments, and Health and Safety Executive guidance. - 2.3 This policy is drawn up and implemented in accordance with the above regulations and the Management of Health and Safety at Work Regulations which requires schools to carry out suitable and sufficient assessments of all the significant risks to employees.
+Its main obligations in this regard are set out in the Health and Safety at Work Act 1974 and associated statutory instruments, and Health and Safety Executive guidance. - 2.3 This policy covers the school's duties set out in the Statutory Framework for the Early Years Foundation Stage (April 2017, as amended). - 2.4 This policy is drawn up and implemented in accordance with the above regulations and the Management of Health and Safety at Work Regulations which requires schools to carry out suitable and sufficient assessments of all the significant risks to employees.